 Reviews

-- Reviews are limited to two or three untraceable people mysteriously named “Tony G” and Susie H.”
+• Reviews are limited to two or three untraceable people mysteriously named “Tony G” and Susie H.”

-- No verifiable client reviews from sources that let you see the real person who posted it, such as LinkedIn, Google, and Yelp.
+• No verifiable client reviews from sources that let you see the real person who posted it, such as LinkedIn, Google, and Yelp.

-- Even TopResume’s free resume review feature sends the same, word-for-word analysis to different resumes that are submitted.
+• Even TopResume’s free resume review feature sends the same, word-for-word analysis to different resumes that are submitted.

 “Best of” Websites

-Ignore websites that claim to list the top 10 resume writers for the current year or best resume writers for your city.
+Ignore websites that claim to list the top 10 resume writers for the current year or the best resume writers for your city.
 These are either paid placements similar to advertisements or created by the company listed as number one on the list.
-Not surprisingly, Find My Profession’s website lists themselves as the best in all 50 cities they reviewed.
+Not surprisingly, Find My Profession’s website lists itself as the best in all 50 cities they reviewed.

 Other red flags in a resume writing service

-- Ambiguous information about what, if any, humans work there.
+• Ambiguous information about what, if any, humans work there.
 This is a clue that the “company” is just a network of freelance, overseas writers.

-- No free, initial phone call (15 minutes or less) with the actual person who would be potentially writing your profile and resume if you hire them.
+• No free, initial phone call (15 minutes or less) with the actual person who would be potentially writing your profile and resume if you hire them.

-- No installation of the new LinkedIn profile they created, instead they only send you a list of 50 skills and a templated summary paragraph for you to install into your own LinkedIn account.
+• No installation of the new LinkedIn profile they created, instead they only send you a list of 50 skills and a templated summary paragraph for you to install into your own LinkedIn account.

 Elements of a High-Quality Professional/Executive Resume and LinkedIn Writing Service